jayantsharma13/SP/README.md

 ## 🤝 Contributing

-We welcome contributions from students across all colleges!
+We welcome contributions from NIT Hamirpur students!
 Please:

 1. Fork the repository
 2. Create a feature branch